aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 ## 5. Monitor database performance using Amazon RDS Enhanced Monitoring

-You must have noticed that the CloudWatch metrics didn’t start populating right away as it takes 60 seconds interval period to capture data points.
+You must have noticed that the CloudWatch metrics didn’t start populating right away as it takes 60 seconds interval period to populate data points.
 However to monitor and understand OS/host level metrics eg. if the CPU is consumed by user or system, free/active memory for as granular as 1 second interval, [Enhanced Monitoring (EM)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.CloudWatchLogs.html) should help.

 If you have Enhanced Monitoring option enabled for the database instance, you can view the metrics by selecting the **node(writer)** -> **Monitoring** -> select **Enhanced Monitoring** option from the Monitoring **dropdown** list.
 For more information about enabling and using the Enhanced Monitoring feature, please refer to the [Enhanced Monitoring doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html).